-• Make the best use of Great Places' homes, ensuring the customers' needs are matched with appropriate properties.

-- Contribute to the creation of sustainable communities and deliver sustainable tenancies by offering customers choice as far as possible. - Assist Local Authority partners to meet their statutory duty in relation to the allocation of homes. - Comply with the regulatory framework, and other relevant legislation including the Equality Act 2010. - To ensure that lettings made to our colleagues and involved customers are fair and transparent and do not conflict with job roles and responsibilities.
+- Make best use of Great Places' homes by ensuring new and existing customers' needs are matched with appropriate properties. - Facilitate the priority rehousing of customers who require a management move due to risks to health and safety or asset management considerations. - Contribute to the creation of sustainable communities and deliver sustainable tenancies by offering customers choice as far as possible. - Assist Local Authority partners to meet their statutory duty in relation to the allocation of homes. - Comply with the regulatory framework, and other relevant legislation including but not limited to the Equality Act 2010 and the Regulator of Social Housing Consumer standards code of practice. - Ensure that lettings made to our colleagues, their relations and/or involved customers are fair and transparent and do not conflict with job roles and responsibilities.